shushruthab/Javascript_algop/readMe.md

 ## Description

-This is an algorithmic exercise to tackle common alorithmic patterns in Javascript.
+This is an algorithmic exercise to tackle common problem-solving patterns in Javascript.

 ## Key Functions

-The repository consists of 9 separate files for each function and 9 other testing scripts for these functions.
-The description of the requirement and constrainst is in these files.
+This repository consists of 9 separate files for each function and 9 other testing scripts for these functions.
+The description of the requirements and constraints is in these files.

 ## Getting Started